• Skip to primary navigation

 A deer tick, known scientifically as Ixodes scapularis, is a black-legged tick.
 Its bite can affect your skin and nervous system, and your joints and heart.
 A wood tick, known as Dermacentor variabilis, is also known as an American dog tick.

 The deer tick is a hard-bodied tick of the eastern and northern Midwestern United States and southeastern Canada.
 It is a vector for several diseases of animals, including humans (Lyme disease, babesiosis, anaplasmosis, Powassan virus disease, to name a few), and is known as the deer tick owing to its habit of parasitizing the white-tailed deer.
-It is also known to parasitize mice, lizards, and migratory birds.
-Especially while the tick is in the larval or nymphal stage.

-The wood tick is known to carry bacteria that is responsible for several diseases in humans, including Rocky Mountain spotted fever and tularemia.
+The wood tick is known to carry bacteria that are responsible for several diseases in humans, including Rocky Mountain spotted fever and tularemia.
 It is one of the most well-known hard ticks.
 Diseases are spread when it sucks blood from the host, which could take several days for the host to experience some symptoms.

 Diseases Transmitted by Ticks